-1. Planning permission will be granted for residential houses, to be delivered at the former MoD site (PYR1) at a density that would not have an adverse effect on the character of the area and on the parish's heritage assets.
+1. Planning permission will be granted for residential development, to be delivered at the former MoD site (PYR1) at a density that would not have an adverse effect on the character of the area.
 SODC has recently given planning permission for new homes to be delivered on sites already identified by the PNP process as suitable for development, viz. at New Farm and on land between Old Vicarage Cottage and The Lodge House.
 Details of the remaining site allocation are given in Chapter 6.6 below.